dgraph-io/dgraph-docs/content/deploy/fast-data-loading/bulk-loader.md

 ```
 curl zero-address:port/state | jq
 ```
-At the very end of the response, you will be looking at `"maxTxnTs"` this should be at least equal or higher than the timestamp you assigned in the previous `curl` request
+At the end of the response, you will be looking at `"maxTxnTs"`.
+This should be at least equal or higher than the timestamp you assigned in the previous `curl` request

 ```json
   "maxLeaseId": "0",